3 direct crossings to Ireland from France

 Traveling through Ireland

-Due to a big rise in car rental costs in Ireland, the best way to travel in Ireland is by train or bringing your own car on the ferry to Ireland.
+Due to a significant rise in car rental costs in Ireland, the best way to travel in Ireland is by train or by bringing your car on the ferry to Ireland.
 Ireland's good rail grid offers reliable intercity links between the urban city centers.
-Irish Rail operates these trains on which you can get a neat discount by buying a leap card.
+Irish Rail operates these trains where you can get a neat discount by buying a leap card.

-Bringing your own car on the ferry is one of the other options, this is in most cases a lot cheaper than renting a car in Ireland.
+Bringing your car on the ferry is one of the other options; in most cases, this is a lot cheaper than renting a car in Ireland.

 In Dublin, you can also travel with the luas (a modern-day tram service).
 Then there is also the option to travel by bike or public/private buses throughout the country.
 The Leap card also works for Irish Buses.